mfwolffe/mfwolffe.github.io/_pages/music.md

   <figure>
     <img id="margin-photo-small" src="../images/old_well.jpg" alt="Matt at the Old Well">
     <figcaption>
-      Myself at the Old Well following my audition for the Kenan Scholarship.
+      At the Old Well following my audition for the Kenan Scholarship.
     </figcaption>
   </figure>
 </div>